Rowlatt Act: Purpose and introduction

 On the report of the committee, headed by Justice Rowlatt, two bills were introduced in the Central Legislature on 6 February 1919.
 These bills came to be known as "Black Bills".
-Despite much opposition, the Rowlatt Act was passed on 18 March 1919.
-Under the Rowlatt act 1919, the chief justice was empowered to decide on the immediate custody of the accused between the trial and release on bail for smooth implementation of the act.
+Despite much opposition, the Anarchical and Revolutionary Crimes Act, 1919 was passed on 18 March 1919.
+Under the act the chief justice was empowered to decide on the immediate custody of the accused between the trial and release on bail for smooth implementation of the act.
 The act also provides a penalty for disobedience of any order promulgated.

 Effect

+Madan Mohan Malaviya, Mazarul Haque and Muhammad Ali Jinnah, a member of the All-India Muslim League resigned from the Imperial legislative council in protest against the act.
+Muhammad Ali Jinnah called it a "Black Act" in his resignation letter from Imperial Legislative Council to the Frederic Thesiger, then-Viceroy of India.
 Mahatma Gandhi, among other Indian leaders, (Note: Including, but not limited to, Vallabhbhai Patel, Madan Mohan Malviya) was extremely critical of the Act and argued that not everyone should be punished in response to isolated political crimes.
-Madan Mohan Malaviya, Mazarul Haque and Muhammad Ali Jinnah, a member of the All-India Muslim League resigned from the Imperial legislative council in protest against the act.
-The act also infuriated many other Indian leaders and the public, which caused the government to implement repressive measures.Gandhi and others thought that constitutional opposition to the measure was fruitless, so on 6 April, a hartal took place.
+The act also infuriated many other Indian leaders and the public, which caused the government to implement repressive measures.
+Gandhi and others thought that constitutional opposition to the measure was fruitless, so on 6 April, a hartal took place.
 This was an event in which Indians suspended businesses and went on strikes and would fast, pray and hold public meetings against the 'Black Act' as a sign of their opposition and civil disobedience would be offered against the law.
 Mahatma Gandhi bathed in the sea at Mumbai and made a speech before a procession to Madhav Baug temple took place.
 This event was part of the Non-cooperation movement.
 One of the largest protests occurred in Ambala, Punjab Province in early 1919 under the chairmanship of the lawyer Jhanda Singh Giani.

 It was the Rowlatt Act which brought Gandhi to the mainstream of the Indian struggle for independence and ushered in the Gandhian Era of Indian politics.
 Jawaharlal Nehru described Gandhi's entry into the protests in his Glimpses of World History: